xxxlambda/anonymous_lambda/README.md

 ```

 ### Configuration to Easy Start
-1. To use the Large Language Model, you should have an API key from [OpenAI](https://openai.com/api/pricing/) or other companies.
-Besides, we support OpenAI-Style interface for your local LLMs once deployed, available frameworks such as ollama[https://ollama.com/], [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+1. To use the Large Language Models, you should have an API key from [OpenAI](https://openai.com/api/pricing/) or other companies.
+Besides, we support OpenAI-Style interface for your local LLMs once deployed, available frameworks such as [ollama](https://ollama.com/), [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+> Here are some products that offer free APIkeys for your reference: [OpenRouter](https://openrouter.ai/) and [SILICONFLOW](https://siliconflow.cn/)
 2. Set your API key, models and working path in the config.yaml:
 ```bash
 #================================================================================================